TarunShankarU/Machine-Learning-Projects/Text Summarization- NLP- Transformer Model/README.md

 - **NumPy & Pandas**: Data manipulation and handling
 - **Matplotlib**: Visualization of performance metrics

----

-## **Model Architecture**
-This project utilizes a **Transformer Network**, a groundbreaking architecture introduced in "Attention Is All You Need" by Vaswani et al. Transformers efficiently capture long-term dependencies and parallelize training, making them ideal for text summarization tasks.

 Key highlights of the architecture:
 - **Self-Attention Mechanism:** Helps the model focus on relevant parts of the input text
 - **Positional Encoding:** Maintains sequential relationships between words